-Boothby’s Blonde Cucumber Cucumis sativus 65 days A very unique heirloom cuke originating in Livermore Maine where the Boothby family maintained it for many generations.
+Boothby’s Blonde Cucumber Cucumis sativus 65 days.
+A very unique heirloom cuke originating in Livermore Maine where the Boothby family maintained it for many generations.
 A very abundant producer of unique looking creamy-yellow (blonde) cukes with tiny black spines.
 The fruits are sweet, crisp and delicate with thin skins that don’t require peeling.
 Great for containers or patio gardening.

-Bushy Cucumber C. sativus 50 days A rare cultivar from Russia where it was a mainstay in kitchen gardens or ‘Dacha’s’.
+Bushy Cucumber C. sativus 50 days.
+A rare cultivar from Russia where it was a mainstay in kitchen gardens or ‘Dacha’s’.
 Brought to North America in the early nineties by Seedsavers Exchange in the US.
 Produces early bumper crops of multipurpose cukes – fresh eating or pickling.
 Short vines and trouble-free growing make this variety ideal for home gardeners.

-De Bourbonne Pickling Cucumber C. sativus 55 days An old French heirloom variety from the 1800’s that earned a reputation for making the distinct crunchy cornichons so popular in traditional French cuisine.
+De Bourbonne Pickling Cucumber C. sativus 55 days.
+An old French heirloom variety from the 1800’s that earned a reputation for making the distinct crunchy cornichons so popular in traditional French cuisine.
 The high yielding vines produce loads of tiny 2 inch fruits.
 Picked at finger size, they are unmatched for crisp cornichons.
 Let them get a little bigger and they are ideally suited to bread and butter pickles.

 Shintokiwa Asian Cucumber C. sativus 75 days.
 Smooth skinned, long slender cuke resembling English cucumbers.
 Sweet and crisp with no bitterness.
 Benefits from trellising, which produces straighter fruits.
 Resembles Suyo Long, but more productive, uniform and disease resistant.
 First introduced in North America by Turtle Tree Seeds.

-Super Zagross cucumber C. sativus 55 days Very productive Lebanese style cuke, with thin skins, no bitterness and small seed cavities when picked at appropriate size.
+Super Zagross cucumber C. sativus 55 days.
+Very productive Lebanese style cuke, with thin skins, no bitterness and small seed cavities when picked at appropriate size.
 Ideal for home gardeners because it keeps producing as long as you keep picking!
 Benefits from vertical support on a trellis for straighter fruits and less disease exposure.

-Tante Alice Cucumber C. sativus 70 days An early producing authentic “terroir” variety from Québec.
+Tante Alice Cucumber C. sativus 70 days.
+An early producing authentic “terroir” variety from Québec.
 Well adapted to our climate, disease-tolerant and very productive.
 Cukes are smooth skinned and can also be used for pickling at the early stage.
-This variety originated from Mrs. Alice Gosselin of Dorchester, Qué.
-And was rescued from obscurity by Seeds of Diversity Canada.
+This variety originated from Mrs. Alice Gosselin of Dorchester, Qué. and was rescued from obscurity by Seeds of Diversity Canada.

 Petit Gris de Rennes Muskmelon Cucumis melo 85 days Said to be the “Champagne of French heirloom melons”, this unassuming little grey melon is one of the sweetest and most aromatic you can grow.
 Dating back over 400 years, it was once a staple of French market gardeners.
 Dense, peachy orange flesh has incomparable sweetness.
 Fruits are ripe when blossom end softens to the touch and colour changes to a golden tan.
+Out of stock!

 Small Shining Light Watermelon Citrullus lanatus 80 – 90 days A standout in our gardens in 2016!
 This Russian heirloom was introduced to north America only in 1991.
 Round fruits 8 to 12 inches in diameter.
 Thin dark green rinds, bright red, sweet flesh.
 Adapted to northern, short-season climates.
 Keeps well after harvest.
+Out of stock!

-Costata Romanesca Zucchini Cucurbita pepo 60 days Deeply striped and ribbed Italian variety sporting a unique nutty flavour.
+Costata Romanesca Zucchini Cucurbita pepo 60 days.
+Deeply striped and ribbed Italian variety sporting a unique nutty flavour.
 Firmer texture and more flavour than the regular “garden variety” bland zucchini, even as it sizes up.
 In addition, produces huge male squash blossoms for stuffing.

 Green Hubbard Winter Squash 100+ days to maturity.
 Large fruits weighing in from 8 to 12 pounds.
 Flesh is yellow-orange, dense and creamy.
 Superb storage quality, keeping easily until Spring under good conditions.
 Native to North America.